 Over the monitoring period, new developments have continued, where appropriate, to comply with Supplementary Planning Guidance Note No.4 Sustainable Design, which incorporates secured by design principles.
-The advice of the Design and Heritage Officer has also been sought where design issues arise, clarity is needed or where the development may affect a heritage asset.
 In addition, Supplementary Planning Guidance Note 6: A Design Guide for Householder Development has aided this process with regard to ensuring good design in householder developments.